Detoxify: A framework for abusive text transformation using LLMs: Results

 Table \ref{tab:accuracy_part4} presents the results where the mean accuracy achieved by the Gemini model is 81.5 percent.
 We examined the accuracy of each batch of 25 reviews to better understand the performance.
 The results indicated some variability in performance across different batches, as shown in Figure \ref{fig:batchwise}.
 The majority of batches achieved an accuracy of 80 percent, with some batches exceeding this baseline.

 The variability in accuracy across batches can be attributed to several factors, including the inherent variability in the review content and the potential influence of specific review characteristics on model performance.
-Similarly, we employed the Groq API to classify sentiments for the same set of 550 reviews.
-The overall accuracy obtained by the Groq model iss 78 percent (Table \ref{table:transformation_percentage}) and the difference in mean score is 3.45.
+Similarly, we employed the Groq LLM for abuse detection, achieving an overall accuracy of 78 percent (Table \ref{tab:accuracy_part4}).